 Alkalinity is the capacity of water to neutralise acids without triggering a significant increase in pH.
 It provides a very useful buffering capacity to help maintain stable conditions.
 Alkalinity is mainly a measure of the bases, bicarbonates and carbonates that are present. .
-If this buffering capacity is exhausted a pH crash can quickly very rapidly, endangering the life of the fish.
+If this buffering capacity is exhausted a pH crash can occur very rapidly, quickly endangering the lives of the fish.

 The most common base making up the alkalinity is carbonate and total alkalinity is often expressed in terms of mg/l of calcium carbonate.
 It can also be reported in units of dKH or degrees carbonate hardness.
 One dKH is equal to 17.9 mg/lof calcium hardness.
 Different species of tropical fish have different preferences for alkalinity depending upon their natural habit.
 African cichlids like an alkalinity of 10 – 17dKH whilst South American dwarf cichlids prefer an alkalinity of just 1 – 7dKH.